 These days, it seems nearly everyone and his dog has a website.
 If you are in business, it is becoming more and more important that you enter the digital age and get your name on the Internet.
 But if it all sounds too confusing for you, or you don’t know where to begin, read on to learn more about some of the jargon and hype to do with websites.
-What IS a website anyway?
+What IS

 A WEBSITE is a collection of information that is stored together on a server.
 This includes the web pages themselves, any images and other documents that you might have available such as tools and forms that you might have available as downloads.